 My first book was a poetry book that my family and I self-published back when I was in college.
 It was called Poetically Black/Ivy In the Making.
 The inspiration was simply my mother telling me I had enough poems for a book and [she] encouraged me to do it.
 At the time I hadn’t been officially writing for that long, but her “why not” logic made sense.
 Years later I self-published a book called Here I Am: Then & Now, which was inspired by my album Here I Am.
 This book was a dialogue, a deeper dive into the life and the times of what inspired the album and some of the current situations we’re now facing.

 Do you have a specific writing style?

-What books have most impacted your life specifically or your life as an author?
+What books have most impacted your life — or work as an author?

 What books are you currently reading?
 Why this author?

 I just finished Believe to Achieve by Howard “H” White.
 I recently picked up Written: The Lyrics of Grandmaster Caz and Reach: 40 Black Men Speak on Living, Leading, and Succeeding.
 I had the honor of meeting with “H” and after hearing some of his story and words of wisdom I was intrigued to read his book to further learn from this great man.
 Written caught my eye when I was in the music store.
 He’s one of the greatest MC’s; I love adding the lyrical appeal to my writing, and I was inspired by the lyrics I read in the store and the hand written layout of the book.
 Reach was a gift from my publisher.
 I love hearing about what others have gone through to get where they are.
 It’s motivating and inspiring!